 So what does it include?

-# Seven games that lasts about 3 hours (this can easily be expanded).
+# Seven games that lasts about 2 and a half to 3 hours (this can easily be expanded).

 # It’s very colourful and impressive at half the size of a football pitch.